ToluGb/spring24-foss-ghpages/docs/index.md

 ### Week 4

-* We talked about documentation and communication with GitHub.
+* I learned about documentation and communication with GitHub.
 I have been using GitHub for years but did not know how to create a website with GitHub Pages.
 Michele put us through the process of building a GitHub Pages Website using MkDocs.
 I am glad I learned this and look forward to building on it.

 ### Week 5
 * I learned about version control, particularly how the Git version control.
 I had a hands-on session which was very helpful to learn how to use Git to interact with remote repositories on GitHub.
 I re-learned how to link my remote repository to my local machine through Git.
 I enjoyed the hands-on session.